 When I first met Erika De La Cruz , I could not imagine how one had so much energy.
 She’s such a bright light and exudes positivity in everything.
 Whenever we chat, I can’t help but feel encouraged and inspired.
 I’m so lucky to have met Erika because through her, I was able to fulfill my dream of becoming a best-selling author.
 I can’t wait for you to know more about her!

 Erika De La Cruz is the co-founder and author of Amazon #1 best-selling book: Passionistas, Tips Tales & Tweetables From Women Pursuing Their Dreams.
-She is a TV Personality and Inspirational Speaker in the #Girlboss & Millennial empowerment movements as well as your favorite online Passionista TV host, helping passionistas everywhere gain personal power over their lives!
+She is an Inspirational Speaker and content creator, helping passionistas everywhere gain personal power over their lives!

 Erika developed a performance & mindset coaching program called the Boss-Babe Blueprint, which aims to improve the human experience.
-Erika has worked with brands such as The Wrap Hollywood, Marie Claire, The CW & NBC Universal.
-Her brand features already empowered women ->empowering humanity.
+Erika has worked with brands such as The Mental Health Coalition, American Airlines, DKNY & more.
+Her brand features already empowered women ->empowering humanity through her social platforms, annual Vision Board Party & writing.

 Tell us about yourself in a tweet.